 - know the school district, physical plant, school rules, grading policies, etc. Review the district website in advance of a visit.
-Ask for access to a school handbook on one of your first visits, read it, and ask clarifying questions. - □ research and read the curriculum - participate in all school events as would be expected of the cooperating teacher, i.e. special programs, faculty meetings, department meetings, in-service activities, parent-teacher meetings, etc. These are professional expectations, not options for you. - represent him/herself and the Messiah University well, demonstrating professional behavior, dress, and demeanor at all times.
-Poor judgment or irresponsible behavior with regard to punctuality, attendance, school protocol, cooperation with school and cooperating teacher, relationships with students and colleagues, etc. will not be tolerated. - □ attend school regularly, being absent only in the event of illness or serious conflict.
+Ask for access to a school handbook on one of your first visits, read it, and ask clarifying questions. - research and read the curriculum - participate in all school events as would be expected of the cooperating teacher, i.e. special programs, faculty meetings, department meetings, in-service activities, parent-teacher meetings, etc. These are professional expectations, not options for you. - represent him/herself and the Messiah University well, demonstrating professional behavior, dress, and demeanor at all times.
+Poor judgment or irresponsible behavior with regard to punctuality, attendance, school protocol, cooperation with school and cooperating teacher, relationships with students and colleagues, etc. will not be tolerated. - attend school regularly, being absent only in the event of illness or serious conflict.
 Read and understand the attendance policy.
-It is required that any absence be reported to the TEP office using the appropriate online form.
-If an absence is necessary, the teacher candidate must notify both the cooperating teacher and the university supervisor in advance of the absence.
-Any unexcused absence or excessive, habitual tardiness may result in a removal from student teaching and a grade of ''F.'' We ask that co-ops and university supervisors carefully monitor teacher candidate attendance. - be prepared for all teaching responsibilities well in advance of the scheduled teaching time. - □ arrange for reliable transportation for travel throughout the student teaching experience.
-Car trouble is not a valid excuse for absence or tardiness. - □ be diligent about paperwork, planning, and deadlines including, but not limited to instructional plans (due to cooperating teacher no less than 48 hours in advance of any teaching), submitting weekly goal/reflection and the following week's teaching schedule (due on Fridays by 11:59pm), creating and maintaining a file of conference and/or evaluation reports from supervisor and cooperating teacher, and attending all seminars and on-campus sessions that are planned to assist you with your student teaching. - □ meet all required program/certification mandates and deadlines for TB test, security clearances, certification application process, testing, etc. - refrain from being put in the role of substitute teacher since you are not a certified teacher.
-You may teach in your cooperating teacher's absence, but only under the supervision of a district representative or a paid substitute teacher. - □ develop and maintain positive and open channels of communication with your cooperating teacher and university supervisor.
+It is required that any absence be reported using the appropriate online form.
+If an absence is necessary, the teacher candidate must notify both the cooperating teacher and the university supervisor.
+Any unexcused absence or excessive, habitual tardiness may result in a removal from student teaching and a grade of "F." We ask that co-ops and university supervisors carefully monitor teacher candidate attendance. - be prepared for all teaching responsibilities well in advance of the scheduled teaching time. - □ arrange for reliable transportation for travel throughout the student teaching experience.
+Car trouble is not a valid excuse for absence or tardiness. - □ be diligent about paperwork, planning, and deadlines including, but not limited to instructional plans (due to cooperating teacher no less than 48 hours in advance of any teaching), submitting weekly goal/reflection and the following week's teaching schedule, creating and maintaining a file of conference and/or evaluation reports from supervisor and cooperating teacher, and attending all required seminars and information sessions. - □ meet all required program/certification mandates and deadlines for TB test, security clearances, certification application process, testing, etc. - refrain from being put in the role of substitute teacher since you are not a certified teacher.
+You may teach in your cooperating teacher's absence, but only under the supervision of a district representative or a paid substitute teacher.
+Candidates may substitute teach for up to 5 days during the semester in the same building where they are placed for their student teaching experience. - □ develop and maintain positive and open channels of communication with your cooperating teacher and university supervisor.
 Please contact the Field Experience Coordinator for additional assistance. - □ manage your credential files in a manner that will ease your job search.
 Remember that you will need to request letters of recommendation from your cooperating teacher and/or university supervisor in a timely manner.